Skip to main content

 · Post-session debrief (audio log): Instead of immediately queuing again, I’d record a 60-second voice note on my phone: “What felt good?
 What tilted me?”
 This turned vague emotional drain into data.
 I realized I was using competitive games to numb frustration, not to have fun.
 That insight alone was a rare drop.

 · The guild hall rule: I turned my Discord into a support hub.
 I started a “mental health channel” where we shared not just wins, but rough days.
-One buddy mentioned he’d been doing 10-minute guided meditations from Healthy Gamer’s Dr. K after particularly salty matches.
+One buddy mentioned he’d been doing a 10-minute guided breathing session after particularly salty matches.
 I tried it.
-It wasn’t “mindfulness”; it was a cooldown for my threat generation.
+It wasn’t some mystical practice; it was a cooldown for my threat generation.

 Phase 3: The XP System That Actually Leveled Me Up